 The Pension Fund fulfils its primary objective by adhering to specific investment policies outlined in its Statement of Investment Policies and Procedures (the "SIPP"), which is reviewed annually by the Pension Fund Trustees.
-The SIPP established on February 11, 2000 was last amended on December 11, 2018.
+The SIPP established on February 11, 2000 and was last amended on December 12, 2019.

 The Pension Fund's investment was allocated within allowed asset categories in the SIPP, as of the date of the Pension Fund's financial statements.
-The following tables presents the asset allocation for each asset category and total investments, along with appropriate benchmarks:
+The following tables present the asset allocation for each asset category and total investments, along with appropriate benchmarks, based on the SIPP in effect at the end of December 31, 2019 and December 31, 2018: